The EGYM BioAge

 To calculate the BioAge, EGYM uses a sophisticated analysis of various scientifically proven factors that directly relate to physical performance, health, and immune system status - that’s why we also call it a holistic approach.
 Simultaneously, EGYM has the unique proposition of having access to a massive data pool for reference.
 It, therefore, provides a highly reliable and benchmarked calculation with a million data points collected over the years, enabling EGYM to optimize the analysis further and make it even more precise over time, supporting members in achieving their fitness and health goals.

-The EGYM BioAge combines a variety of measures and health parameters, categorized into three areas:
+The EGYM BioAge combines a variety of measures and health parameters, categorized into four areas:

 How does the value of the BioAge come about?